Back to Guides

 There are three types of WestJet companion vouchers, and the type of voucher you have depends on how you earned it in the first place.

-The annual companion voucher on the WestJet RBC Mastercard is valid for travel anywhere in Canada or the continental United States (excluding Hawaii) for a $199 base fare.
+The annual companion voucher on the WestJet RBC® Mastercardis valid for travel anywhere in Canada or the continental United States (excluding Hawaii) for $199–299 base fare.
 It cannot be used for travel outside of North America, and out of the three types of vouchers, it’s the least powerful.

 • Travel to the rest of the WestJet network: n/a

-Both versions of the Mastercard get a companion voucher every year, which refreshes upon the cardholder anniversary.
+Both co-branded cards get a companion voucher every year, which refreshes upon the cardholder anniversary.
 There is no minimum spending requirement to earn the credit card annual round-trip companion vouchers, aside from paying the cards’ annual fees.

 Milestone Awards

-Lastly, while the vouchers earned via credit cards are the easiest to obtain, the strongest type of companion voucher is reserved for WestJet’s frequent flyers via milestone awards.
+Lastly, while the vouchers earned via credit cards are the easiest to obtain, the strongest type of companion voucher is reserved for WestJet elite status members via milestone awards.

-Upon spending $4,000 or $6,000 in a calendar year with WestJet, you’ll earn WestJet annual round-trip companion vouchers.
-Furthermore, after spending $8,000, and every incremental $2,000 spent beyond that, you can choose another voucher as an award.
+Upon spending $4,000 in a calendar year with WestJet, you’ll earn WestJet annual round-trip companion vouchers.
+Furthermore, after spending $6,000 and $8,000, and every incremental $2,000 spent beyond that, you can choose a voucher as an award.

 The reason why the vouchers earned through milestone awards are so valuable is because the second passenger won’t pay a base fare at all when the voucher is redeemed.